ssblucky7/Smart-PDF-Web-App/README.md

 ## Features

 - **PDF Upload**: Upload PDF documents to extract text content
+- **PDF Preview**: View the original PDF document directly in the browser
 - **Text Extraction**: Extract text from PDFs using PyPDF2 with OCR fallback using pytesseract
 - **Read Aloud**: Listen to the extracted text using browser's speech synthesis
 - **Chat Interface**: Ask questions about the PDF content and get AI-powered responses